Texas Business Entity Scraper - SOS Registry API avatar

 Share

 No browser automation.
 No proxies.
-Reads directly from the official Texas Comptroller public API.
+Uses the official Texas Comptroller public API.
+Start with a specific company name like Tesla; very broad terms can be rejected by the source API.

 What You Get